Ph.D. Candidate at University of Colorado Boulder

 My academic work asks how different cultural paradigms, including traditional ecological knowledge and modern microbiome science, are being transmitted within and between groups of people in a changing climate.
 I am passionate about sharing awareness of the edible plants of one’s bioregion and working to cultivate a greater awareness of the precious and precarious biodiversity of an area.

-Outside of my academic research, I lead foraging workshops in Colorado - come rain or some shine- and am almost always experimenting with wild food recipes in my home kitchen!
+Outside of my academic research, I lead foraging workshops in Colorado - come rain or some shine- and am almost always experimenting with wild food recipes in my home kitchen with my husband and dog Kaya!
 I feel that first-person experience with the edible landscapes around you is vital to cultivating a connection and sense of responsibility to these spaces.

-I have seen how learning how to identify, acquire the skills to ethically harvest, cook, eat and protect these plants can lead to a newfound relationship to the environment, energizing us to become better participants in a thriving ecosystem.
+I have seen how learning how to identify, acquire the skills to ethically harvest, cook, eat and protect these plants can lead to a newfound relationship to the environment, energizing us to become healthier and better participants in a larger ecosystem.